kwehmeyer/barchiver/README.md

 ## Known Limitations
 ### Spotify
 - The Spotify API currently does not allow for moving a group of playlists into a folder.
 An operation which you can do on Mobile, Web, Desktop.
 Why can't the API do this?
 I don't have a clue.
+- The API doesn't allow you to truly `delete` a playlist.
+Only "unfollowing".

 ## Personal Goals